Best Black Friday deals 2019 - Amazon, Argos, John Lewis, and Currys live offers

 The American deals day has firmly cemented itself in the UK calendar, largely thanks to the pre-Christmas sale being one of the best times to nab an early gift as online retailers and high street stores slash their prices.

 There’s also an ever-growing list of retailers, with Argos, John Lewis and Currys all taking part with offers on everything from technology to toys, fashion and holidays.
-Amazon has launches its daily deals, EE has an early Christmas offer which gets you either a free TV or Nintendo Switch on selected phone contracts and AO.com has slashed prices on tech and appliances.
+Amazon has launched its daily deals, and AO.com has slashed prices on tech and appliances.

 We’ve rounded up what to expect from the big brands taking part below.

-The first batch of early Black Friday deals are live.
+The next batch of early Black Friday deals are live.
 We’ll be regularly updating this page, so make sure you check back for updates.

 When is Black Friday’s UK date?